cpldcpu/tinytapeout_mcpu5/README.md

 ## Summary

 Zinnia (MCPU5) is a successful 8 bit processor implementation considering the TinyTapeout contraints.
-Both fibanacci and prime search algorithms were successfully ported and run in the testbench.
+Both Fibonacci and prime search algorithms were successfully ported and run in the testbench.

 In hindsight, two design decisions in the instruction set architecture seem limiting:

 - NEG not setting any flag.
 This is a missed opportunity to simplify test for zero.
 - Relative branch range of sIMM4 is too short to be useful.
 Instead a more efficient implementation for long jmps is required, for example based on sideloading register.

+Both of these issues are addressed in an updated implementation.

 ## Original TinyTapeout Readme
 -----